ittiam-systems/libxaac/README_enc.md

   <inter_tes_enc_flag> Valid values are 0 (disable inter-TES encoding) and 1 (enable inter-TES encoding).
 Default is 0.
   <random access interval in ms> is the time interval between audio preroll frames in ms. It is applicable only for AOT 42.
 Valid values are -1 (Audio preroll sent only at beginning of file) and greater than 1000 ms. Default is -1.
   <stream identifier> It is the stream id used to uniquely identify configuration of a stream within a set of associated streams.
 It is applicable only for AOT 42.
 Valid values are 0 to 65535.
 Any value outside this range is type-casted to a value of unsigned short type.
 Default is 0.
+  <delay adjustment> is used to discard algorithmic delay from the decoded file.
+It is applicable only for AOT 42.
+Valid values are 0 and 1.
+Default is 1."

 ```
 Sample CLI: